 Just 2km southwest from the sleepy town of Caminha lies Foz de Minho, Portugal’s northernmost beach.

-Located on an idyllic wooded peninsula where the broad estuary of the Rio Minho flows into the Atlantic, here a wooden boardwalk hugs the water’s edge, leading to a sheltered river beach.
-Wander slightly further on for five minutes through the pines, and you’ll reach a great Atlantic beach, with a little fortified islet just offshore and Spain visible opposite.
+Located on an idyllic wooded peninsula where the broad estuary of the Rio Minho flows into the Atlantic, a wooden boardwalk hugs the water’s edge, leading to a sheltered river beach.
+Wander slightly further on for five minutes through the pines, and you’ll reach this great Atlantic beach, with a little fortified islet just offshore and Spain visible opposite.

-Here at Comporta, deserted sands stretch as far a the eye can see – a magnificent, swathe of soft beach that is served by a couple of seasonal café-restaurants, which double as popular hangouts for wealthy Lisboetas.
+Here at Comporta, deserted sands stretch as far a the eye can see – a magnificent swathe of soft beach that is served by a couple of seasonal café-restaurants, which double as popular hangouts for wealthy Lisboetas.